BuzzReferrals/TangoCard_DotNet_SDK/README.md

 	}
 ```

-The `out` parameter `responseGetAvailableBalance` will now be (assuming success) a `TangoCard.Sdk.Response.Success.GetAvailableBalanceResponse` type object.
+Assuming success, the `out` parameter `response` will be an instance of `TangoCard.Sdk.Response.Success.GetAvailableBalanceResponse`.

 ### static method `TangoCard.Sdk.TangoCardServiceApi.GetAvailableBalance()` ###